The Sapphire Staff: A weekend telling with Shonaleigh

 If you’re coming from far away, there are a few very basic bunkbeds available in the house (£10 a night including breakfast) and the garden is open for camping (£5 a night including breakfast), please get in contact to discuss and book early.

-These places to stay are are also pretty local and do B&B, contact them direct to book rooms:
+These places to stay are are within walking distance and do B&B, contact them direct to book rooms: